Department of Computer Science

 E-mail: tecuci at gmu dot edu

-The students will learn about all the phases of building an expert system and will experience them first-hand by using the Disciple development environment.
-Disciple has been developed in the Learning Agents Center of George Mason University and has been successfully used to build expert systems for a variety of domains, including intelligence analysis; military center of gravity determination; course of action critiquing; emergency response planning; planning the repair of damaged bridges and roads; teaching of higher-order thinking skills in history and statistics; and PhD advisor selection.
+The students will learn about all the phases of building an expert agent and will experience them first-hand by using the Disciple development environment.
+Disciple has been developed in the Learning Agents Center (http://lac.gmu.edu) of George Mason University and has been successfully used to build expert agents for a variety of domains, including: intelligence analysis, military center of gravity determination, medical diagnosis, website evaluation, course of action critiquing, emergency response planning, teaching critical thinking, and PhD advisor selection.

 The classes will consist of three parts: theory, tools and project.
-In the theoretical part, the instructor will present and discuss the various phases and methods of building an expert system.
-In the second part the students will experience the use of artificial intelligence tools for building expert systems.
-In the project part the students will design and develop an assistant for evaluating the believability of websites.
+In the theoretical part, the instructor will present and discuss the various phases and methods of building an expert agent.
+In the second part the students will experience the use of advanced artificial intelligence tools for building expert agents.
+In the project part the students will design and develop an expert agent in a domain of their choice.

 Tecuci G., Building Intelligent Agents: An Apprenticeship Multistrategy Learning Theory, Methodology, Tool and Case Studies, Academic Press, 1998 (recommended).